Gontxal0/conkyrc/README.md

 Notes
 ------
-Place the Aller folder in ~/.fonts or /usr/share/fonts and run
+Place the content of the font folder in ~/.fonts or /usr/share/fonts and run

 ``
 fc-cache -fv